Where to eat along Beaubien Street: our top picks in the neighbourhood

 500 Beaubien Street East

-Isle de Garde: impressive microbrewery
+Isle de Garde: an ultra-friendly microbrewery

 This always-packed, independent brewery offers beers brewed on site and a menu of delicious comfort food in a warm and lively atmosphere.